soar-telescope/goodman_pipeline/README.md

 The Goodman High Throughput Spectrograph (Goodman HTS) Data-Reduction Pipeline is the SOAR Telescope's official data reduction pipeline for _Goodman HTS_.

-It has been fully developed in Python 2.7 and mostly astropy affiliated packages with the exception of [dcr](http://users.camk.edu.pl/pych/DCR/) an external tool that does cosmic ray identification and correction.
-The reason for using it instead of LACosmic was that it works very well for spectroscopic data and the results are evidently superior.
+It has been fully developed in Python 3.5 and uses mostly astropy affiliated packages with the exception of [dcr](http://users.camk.edu.pl/pych/DCR/) which is an external tool that does cosmic ray identification and correction.
+The reason for using it instead of LACosmic is that it works very well for spectroscopic data and the results are evidently superior.
 Some of the negative aspects of using this external (meaning outside of Python domains) software were: The integration into the pipeline's workflow and the use of an external `dcr.par` parameter file.